-Indian economy is the world’s most quickly expanding economy and playing a prominent role in international trade through a large number of exports and imports.
-As a part of the economic reforms Government of India has taken various initiatives to improve the condition of exports to other countries.
+Indian economy is the world’s most quickly expanding economy and plays a prominent role in international trade through a large number of exports and imports.
+As a part of the economic reforms Government of India has taken various initiatives to improve the condition of exports to other countries as Export Benefit Schemes.

 - Exporters leverage benefits of GST,